Work

 Functional Description

 The interior of the Beckwith NetZero Project is divided into two zones; all public and semi-private functions are located on the main floor, and the private functions are on the upper level.
 Without a basement, the mechanical equipment is behind the kitchen and pantry area.
-At only 1,650 square feet, the interior layout utilizes open planning concepts and a double-height space over the living room to create an open feeling.
+At only 1,650 square feet, the interior layout uses open-plan concepts and a double-height space over the living room to create a sense of openness.

-The open concept plan creates expansive interior views, allowing natural light penetration, and offers few obstacles for natural ventilation.
-However, the planning presents areas of repose and isolation as well, with a second-floor Den and main-floor reading nook under the stairs.
+The open-concept plan creates expansive interior views, allows natural light to penetrate, and offers few obstacles to natural ventilation.
+However, the plan also includes areas of repose and isolation, with a second-floor Den and a main-floor reading nook under the stairs.

-The main floor utilizes custom-made movable furniture for everyday use but allows flexibility for large gatherings.
-The kitchen island and entrance bench include wheels that allow their location to easily change.
+The main floor uses custom-made movable furniture for everyday use while allowing flexibility for large gatherings.
+The kitchen island and entrance bench include wheels that allow them to be easily repositioned.

-The second level is divided by the stair opening and double-height space of the living room, the master bedroom and ensuite is separated from the two bedrooms and bathroom in the children’s wing.
-A small Den offers an area for kids’ toys or a study area when the kids are older.
+The second level is divided by the stair opening and the double-height living room space, the master bedroom and the ensuite, which is separated from the two bedrooms and bathroom in the children’s wing.
+A small Den can serve as a kids’ toy area or a study area when the kids are older.

 The functional layout is intended to be void of formal circulation.
-Overlapping functions foster a creative and friendly environment without increasing the house size.
+Overlapping functions foster a creative and friendly environment without increasing the size of the house.
 A wood-burning fireplace is located at the center of the floor plate in the double-height space to maximize its effectiveness.

 ARCA-VERDE has considered every detail in the Beckwith NetZero Project.
 The placement of functions and arrangement of space creates an economy of space.
-Designing with the environment in mind creates a home with a low impact on the earth, a bright interior, and reconnects occupants with the exterior environment.
+Designing with the environment in mind creates a home with a low impact on the earth, a bright interior, and a reconnection to the exterior environment.

 Working with these clients has been an honour, and we are excited by what has transpired.